Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Taxidermy

-• Wall paper and artificial flower
+• Wallpaper and artificial flowers

-• Lather and timber preserving
+• Lath and timber preserving

-MECHANISM ACTION OF ARSENIC POISONING
+MECHANISM OF ARSENIC POISONING

-(1)Arsenic > Sulphydyl groups of Pyruvate Kinase and other Phosphatases (in Mitochondria) > Interferes cellular respiration i.e. glycolysis Damage vascular endothelium > Dilatation of the vessels > Increases vascular permeability >Tissue edema & hemorrhage (specially in intestinal canal) > Hemorrhagic Diarrhea > Hypovolumic Shock > Death.
+(1) Arsenic > Sulphydyl groups of Pyruvate Kinase and other Phosphatases (in Mitochondria) > Interferes with cellular respiration, i.e., Glycolysis.
+Damage vascular endothelium > Dilatation of the vessels > Increases vascular permeability > Tissue edema & hemorrhage (especially in the intestinal canal) > Hemorrhagic Diarrhea > Hypovolumic Shock > Death.

-(2)Arsenic > Depression of CNS > Coma > Death.
+(2) Arsenic > Depression of CNS > Coma > Death.

-(3)Arsenic > Depression of myocardium > Cardiogenic shock > Death.
+(3) Arsenic > Depression of myocardium > Cardiogenic shock > Death.

-FATAL DOSE– 0.1 to 0.2 g
+FATAL DOSE 0.1 to 0.2 g

-FATAL PERIOD – o1 to 02 days
+FATAL PERIOD – 01 to 02 days

 DAILY NORMAL INTAKE– 0.5 to 1 mg

-SYMPTOMS AND SIGNS OF ARSENIC POISONING:-
+SYMPTOMS AND SIGNS OF ARSENIC POISONING:

-Fulminant Type-
+Fulminant Type

 • Burning and colicky pain in the throat and abdomen